Nuclei Segmentation with Point Annotations from Pathology Images via Self-Supervised Learning and Co-Training: Discussion

 \section{Discussion}

 This section discusses the contributions of the proposed method, compared with the most relevant works.
 One of the main contributions of the proposed method is that it achieves comparable performance to the fully-supervised methods, while significantly reducing the annotation efforts (e.g., reducing the annotation time by 88\%~\cite{Qu2020}).
-This paper provides a promising solution for point label propagation and could facilitate the community to further advance the research in the field of nuclei analysis in pathology images.
+This paper provides a promising solution for weakly-supervised nuclei segmentation with point label and could facilitate the community to further advance the research in the field of nuclei analysis in pathology images.

 Existing methods typically adopted the conventional methods based on the shape and contrast prior of nuclei to transform the point annotation into the coarse pixel-level annotations to facilitate the training of deep learning models.
 However, the performance could suffer from the incomplete and inaccurate coarse labels.
 To address this challenge, several studies~\cite{qu2019weakly,yoo2019pseudoedgenet} proposed to inject additional supervision by magnifying the local contrast changes to locate the boundary of nuclei, and the others~\cite{chamanzar2020weakly,Qu2020} attempted to carefully design a multi-stage training strategy to boost the segmentation performance.
 However, the existing methods have two limitations: 1) the additional supervision cannot guarantee the correctness and may introduce more distractions; 2) the multi-stage training strategy may cause error accumulation.